zuozhenggh/learning-library/data-management-library/database/rac/setup/setup-compute.md

     ![](./images/em-cloudshell-ssh.png " ")

 5. When prompted, answer **yes** to continue connecting.
-6. Continue to Step 5 on the left hand menu.
+6. You may now *proceed to the next lab*.

 ### MAC or Windows CYGWIN Emulator
 1. Go to **Compute** -> **Instance** and select the instance you created (make sure you choose the correct compartment)